 "The availability of the safe DNA blood test could therefore greatly reduce the number of pregnant couples having to bear the emotional burden of going through a potentially risky and daunting procedure, like amniocentesis."

 The study is being hailed as a breakthrough.

-"This paper is a proof of concept that fine-tunes the nitty-gritty science behind these upcoming prenatal noninvasive diagnostic testing," said Dr. Brian Skotko, a clinical fellow in genetics at Children's Hospital Boston and an expert in Down syndrome.
+"This paper is a proof of concept that fine-tunes the nitty-gritty science behind these upcoming prenatal noninvasive diagnostic testing," said " target="external">Dr. Brian Skotko, a clinical fellow in genetics at Children's Hospital Boston and an expert in Down syndrome.